Running multiple instances

 $ systemctl --user enable wireplumber@audio

-$ systemctl --user enable wireplumber@camera
+$ systemctl --user enable wireplumber@video-capture

 $ systemctl --user enable wireplumber@bluetooth